GamerXR-637/encryption/BetterTools/README.txt

-median - Calculate the median of a array | Input: [numbers (Array)] pointY - Calculates where the p0int is when y = n | Input: [x (Default: 3), y (Default: 4), n (Default: 1)] pointX - Calculates where the p0int is when x = n | Input: [x (Default: 3), y (Default: 4), n (Default: 1)]
+median - Calculate the median of a array | Input: [numbers (Array)] pointY - Calculates where the p0int is when y = n | Input: [x (Default: 3), y (Default: 4), n (Default: 1)] pointX - Calculates where the p0int is when x = n | Input: [x (Default: 3), y (Default: 4), n (Default: 1)] temp - Calculate the temperature conversion | Input: [n, from, to]

 Text --------------------------------